Managing Your Imports: Brokerage Choices and FedEx Ship Manager®

 - Ensure you choose the best service to meet your needs, factoring in both speed and cost.

 Now it’s easier than ever — and costs less — to import your products.
-As part of the Trade Facilitation and Enforcement Act of 2015, products imported into the U.S. up to $800 value are now duty-free and tax-free with faster customs clearance and lower processing fees.
-With the new duty-free threshold at $800 and a simplified return process, importing is now cheaper, faster, and more predictable.
+As part of the Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA), products imported into the U.S. with a value of up to USD $800 are now duty-free and tax-free with faster customs clearance and lower processing fees.
+With the new duty-free threshold at USD $800 and a simplified return process, importing is now cheaper, faster, and more predictable.

 How do I avoid customs delays?